Uvanilla unguis: Description

 The size of the shell varies between 20 mm and 40 mm.
 The solid, imperforate shell has a conic shape.
-Its color pattern is brown or gray.
+With a color pattern of brown or gray.
 The conic spire is acute.
 The spire contains six whorls.
 Those above are very obliquely striate and flattened, longitudinally inegularly plicate, sharply carinated at the periphery and produced into radiating compressed truncated digitations.
 The base of the shell is flat or concave, concentrically regularly and finely lirate, lirae number about seven, radiately densely, finely lamellose-striate.
-The aperture is very oblique, and angular at periphery, its lower margin nearly straight.
-It is silvery within.
-The oblique columella is slightly concave, excavated at the position of the umbilicus, with a spiral white rib.
+The interior aperture is very oblique, and angular at periphery, its lower margin nearly straight.
+The interior of the aperture is silvery.
+The oblique columella is slightly concave, and excavated at the position of the umbilicus, with a spiral white rib.
 The parietal callus covers over half the base of the shell.

-The operculum is white outside, excavated on each side of a strong granulose curved central rib, the terminations connected by a shorter ridge curved in the opposite direction.
+The operculum is white outside, excavated on each side of a strong granulose curved central rib, with the terminations connected by a shorter ridge curved in the opposite direction.